Brianeyugn/meme-generator-web-server/README.md

 The Session class handles client connections and processes HTTP requests.
 It reads data from the socket, parses the request string, and determines the appropriate request handler based on configured routes.
 It generates a response string and writes it back to the client.
 The server configuration file is parsed to extract URL prefixes and handler types, which are used to create request handler factories.
 The Session class is responsible for coordinating the request handling process.

+### `request_factory.h`

+This header defines the factory pattern used for creating all of our request handlers.
+Memory for each specific handler is allocated in its respective `create` function.

 ### `request_handler.h`

-The RequestHandler class is an abstract class that provides a base implementation for handling HTTP requests.
+The `RequestHandler` class is an abstract class that provides a base implementation for handling HTTP requests.
 It defines common methods and properties for request handling.

 Key Features: